ALU-BSE/week-2-creating-your-first-react-app-Pnayiturik/README.md

 **Author:** Patrick Nayituriki

 This project was created by Patrick Nayituriki as part of a guided learning activity.
-It demonstrates a simple React app using TypeScript and Vite, with a custom component that displays my name and favorite football team (Manchester United) using props.
+It demonstrates a simple React app using TypeScript and Vite, with a custom component that displays a large heading, a paragraph, and my name in italic—just like the screenshot output.

 ## Installation & Running